-Trish Walker used to be the person who pushed Jessica to be the best version of herself, but in Jessica Jones season 2 that’s all gone out the window.
+Trish Walker used to be the person who pushed Jessica to be the best version of herself, but that all went out the window starting in Jessica Jones season 2.

 In season 1, her focus was on being able to take care of herself and encouraging Jessica to do something — anything — with her powers.
 She was a good person.

 She’s not anymore.
 She has become someone whose warped perception convinces her she’s a good person when she’s the exact opposite.